Improving Maternal Health for Texas Mothers

-Every woman has the right to fair, equitable, and quality maternal healthcare regardless of race, age, socioeconomic status, insurance, or location.
+Every mother has the right to safe, accessible, and quality maternal healthcare regardless of race, age, socioeconomic status, insurance status, or location.

-Improving the quality of medical care for women before, during, and after pregnancy will reduce maternal deaths.
+Improving the quality of medical care for mothers before, during, and after pregnancy will reduce maternal deaths.

 What we do